 But really, what’s the big deal?
-Why are people going so crazy for it?
+Why are people going so crazy about it?

 What is CBD?

 Before we dive too deep, let’s cover one basic: what is a cannabinoid?
 A cannabinoid is a compound that interacts directly with the body’s endocannabinoid system (ECS).
-In short, this is a network of receptors that interact with cannabinoids to maintain vital functions in the body like:
+In short, this is a network of receptors that interact with cannabinoids to maintain vital functions in the body:

 - Immune response

 - Cellular regeneration

 If you ask around, most people might think that CBD and THC are the same, but despite having the same chemical constituents, CBD and THC do not elicit the same effect on the body.
 Because the molecular structures of THC and CBD are not identical, the compounds react with cannabinoid receptors in different ways, which account for the different effects they produce on the body.

 To get into the nitty-gritty of the reaction, both compounds bind with the CB2 receptor in the same manner, but with the CB1 slightly different.
 Where THC binds with the CB1 receptors directly, THC does not, and can even negate the effects of the THC bond, thereby neutralizing the psychoactive effects that THC commonly induces.